sperlik-oliver/kitchen-and/README.md

 <h4>Non-Functional Requirements</h4>
 </br>

 - [ ] The application front-end will be created using Kotlin
 - [ ] The application back-end will be created using Firebase

-- [ ] The application front-end will be created using Kotlin
-- [ ] The application back-end will be created using Firebase